top of page

 I spent the next day in our family's plush rocking chair reading page after page about the March sisters.

-I was about 10 years old when I first met Jo, Meg, Amy & Beth.
+I was about 10 years old when I first met Jo, Meg, Amy & Beth between the pages of this classic book.
 I had brothers, so this book was interesting for a bunch of reasons!

 Years later, it's the history that holds me to the pages of Little Women.